SeisComP/seiscomp/doc/base/glossary.rst

       recordings of earthquakes smaller than ML 7 at regional stations.
 It is usually a measure of the
       regional-distance S-wave on horizontal component records.
-      The original formula is only valid for records from a Wood-Anderson torsion seismometer with a natural period of
-      0.8 s and shallow earthquakes in California.
+      The original formula is only valid for records from a :term:`Wood-Anderson torsion seismometer <Wood-Anderson seismometer>` with a natural period of 0.8 s and shallow earthquakes in California.
 Therefore calibration functions for other regions and wider depth ranges are necessary.
-      A Wood-Anderson seismometer is simulated.
+      A :term:`Wood-Anderson torsion seismometer <Wood-Anderson seismometer>` is simulated when measuring amplitudes.

       For amplitudes measured on the vertical component records, additional correction factors have to be applied.
 ML saturates at